ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_bt_plugin.md

 In this macro, we must create a `NodeBuilder` so that our custom action node can have a non-default constructor signature (for the action and xml names).
 This lambda will return a unique pointer to the behavior tree node we have created.
 Fill in the constructor with the relevant information, giving it the `name` and `config` given in the function arguments.
-Then define the ROS 2 action server’s name that this BT node will call, in this case, it’s the `Wait` action.
+Then define the ROS 2 action server's name that this BT node will call, in this case, it's the `Wait` action.

 We finally give the builder to a factory to register.
 `Wait` given to the factory is the name in the behavior tree XML file that corresponds to this BT node plugin.